 We are the cosmos made conscious and life is the means by which the universe understands itself.

 — Brian Cox

 How our Culture influences Consciousness

 Collective consciousness refers to a social phenomenon or characteristics made by individuals acting as a group.
 It can then be referred to as collective decisions, collective efforts and so on.
 It is the values, attitudes, and beliefs of a group defining how things are to be done.
 It transcends individuals but bids the group socially.
 Collective consciousness originated when man began to live in groups.
-According to the philosopher of science, John Locke, in the beginning, the behaviour of man was governed by rationality and reason and not by the courts, police, and other legal institutions.
+According to the philosopher of science, John Locke, in the beginning, the behavior of man was governed by rationality and reason and not by the courts, police, and other legal institutions.
 No individual had power over the other.
 The offended party had right over the offender and could either kill the offender or keep him as a slave.

 With the growth of groups, there was the need to form institutions like family, property, money, and slavery, therefore, eliminating the laws of nature.